Lukasilvestre/semaforo-vhdl/README.md

 ## 📁 Arquivos

-- `Semaforo.vhdl`: Código-fonte VHDL do projeto.
+- `VHDL`: Código-fonte VHDL do projeto.

 ## 📄 Licença